ronquist/julia/doc/stdlib/io-network.rst

    wr end is given for convenience in case the old STDOUT object was cached by the user and needs to be replaced elsewhere.

+   ``redirect_stdout(stream)``

+   Replace STDOUT by stream for all C and julia level output to STDOUT.
+Note that `stream` must be a TTY, a Pipe or a TcpSocket.

 .. function:: redirect_stdout(stream)

+   ``redirect_stdout()``

+   Create a pipe to which all C and Julia level STDOUT output will be redirected.
+Returns a tuple (rd,wr) representing the pipe ends.
+Data written to STDOUT may now be read from the rd end of the pipe.
+The wr end is given for convenience in case the old STDOUT object was cached by the user and needs to be replaced elsewhere.

+   ``redirect_stdout(stream)``

    Replace STDOUT by stream for all C and julia level output to STDOUT.
 Note that `stream` must be a TTY, a Pipe or a TcpSocket.